GameBakLeVrai/AutoIPTables/README.md

 ## Features

 - Add your rules from text file
+- You can add your own comment with #
 - Remove All Tables

 > To add your own rules, you just have to modify the rules.txt file in the config directory.